Healthy Pumpkin Granola

 - Spread the granola in a single layer on a rimmed baking sheet lined with parchment liners or Silpat.

-- Place in the oven at bake for 40 – 50 minutes, stirring half way through.
+- Place in the oven and bake for 40-50 minutes, stirring halfway through.

-Enjoy this granola and all the aroma that comes with making it!
+Enjoy this granola and all the aroma it brings!

 Tips For Making Healthy Granola

 - Mix well to coat.
-When mixing the dry and wet ingredients, be sure to mix well coating each piece with the pumpkin-maple mixture for maximum flavor and clumpiness.
+When mixing the dry and wet ingredients, be sure to blend well, coating each piece with the pumpkin-maple mixture for maximum flavor and to prevent clumping.

 - Clump the granola with your hands.
-Once you’ve added the granola to your baking sheet, use your hands to create small clumps before you bake.
+Once you’ve added the granola to your baking sheet, use your hands to form small clumps before baking.

 Serving Suggestions